Information about our services for patients and families.Find out more

 Fentanyl is a type of medicine used for moderate to severe pain and to control on-going pain.
 This page explains how to use Fentanyl and what the possible side effects are.

 Please note: You can also download a copy of this information leaflet at the bottom of this page or view our full list of information leaflets.

-Fentanyl is used for moderate to severe pain and to control on-going pain.
+Fentanyl is used for moderate to severe cancer pain and to control on-going pain.
 It is not used for pain that only lasts a short time.
-You will be given a different, quick acting painkiller to take for breakthrough pain if you need to.
+You will be given a different, quicker acting painkiller to take for this type of pain if you need to.

 The medicine is inside a patch with a sticky back, which is stuck onto the skin.
 The painkiller, Fentanyl, slowly passes from the patch through the skin into the body.
 Each patch is only used once.

 Each patch lasts for three days.
 Change your patch(es) every third day at about the same time of day.
 Use a calendar to mark the day when you first start your patch(es) and when you change them.
 You should not stop using Fentanyl suddenly.

 1. Take the old patch off, fold it in half, so that it sticks together and put it back in its original pouch.
 The used patch can then be put in the bin with your household rubbish.

 2. Wash your hands.
 Choose a place on the upper body or upper arm.
 The skin should not have any cuts, scars or spots and should not be too hairy.
 Clean the skin with water only and make sure it is cool, and completely dry.